Top 10 Pieces of Advice for Young People with Depression

 6 Be compassionate with yourself

-When you have depression, you can feel very negative to yourself and blame yourself for so many negative things you've done.
-Don't be hard on yourself, always be compassionate with positive things or moments you've at least experienced or done.
+When you have depression, you can feel very negative toward yourself and blame yourself for so many things you've done.
+Don't be hard on yourself.
+Always be compassionate with positive things or moments you've at least experienced or done.

 7 Talk to God

-God would always help you in times of need.
+God will always help you in times of need.
 He is always there for you.

 8 Accept help, even if you think you don't need it

 This is very important.
-When you're in depression and someone says they want to help you, accept their help.
-Don't say things like "I'm fine" cause deep down, you're not.
+When you're in depression and someone offers to help you, accept their help.
+Don't say things like "I'm fine" because deep down, you're not.

 9 Think about people with worse lives

-A lot of depressed people I know say their lives suck, but given that I've had to struggle with things ranging from gender dysphoria, incredibly low income due to lack of a job, ridicule on religion, bullying at school, parents urging me to do everything, I know I have a much worse life overall.
-But at the same time, I want to help the ones who continually say they're depressed by saying how much I've had to struggle, and WHY I am trying to make sure their life isn't like what I have to deal with.
+A lot of depressed people I know say their lives suck, but given that I've had to struggle with things ranging from gender dysphoria and incredibly low income due to lack of a job, to ridicule on religion and bullying at school, parents urging me to do everything, I know I have a much worse life overall.
+But at the same time, I want to help the ones who continually say they're depressed by saying how much I've had to struggle, and why I am trying to make sure their life isn't like what I have to deal with.

 10 Do something you like doing